 Although sciatica is a relatively common form of low back pain and leg pain, the true meaning of the term is often misunderstood.
 Sciatica is a set of symptoms rather than a diagnosis for what is irritating the root of the nerve, causing the pain.
 This point is important, because treatment for sciatica or sciatic symptoms often differs, depending upon the underlying cause of the symptoms and pain levels.
-Sciatica is also referred to as Lumbar Radiculopathy, which is when the sciatic nerve roots are compressed due to a herniated (torn) or protruding disc in the lower back.
+Sciatica is also referred to as Lumbar Radiculopathy, which involves compression of the sciatic nerve roots caused by a herniated (torn) or protruding disc in the lower back.

 If you know or think you are suffering from Sciatica please make an appointment to see one of our specialists HERE